usnistgov/NFRL/README.md

 The library file is linked into `./NFRL/build/src/lib/libnfrl_core.a`.

 ### NFRL Wrapper
-In a terminal, again, navigate to the `NFRL/build` directory.
+In a terminal, navigate to the `NFRL/build` directory.
 Run as follows:

 ```
 ./build$ cmake -DUSE_OPENCV=1 ..